Last Updated on

 The architecture in the area is very different to the rest of the city, with well-designed two story ‘suburban’ homes, and the area is also much less polluted, congested and boisterous.

 Coyoacán is the oldest part of Mexico City, and is well-known as Frida Kahlo’s ‘hometown’.
 Her Casa Azul is now a museum which houses the art and personal effects of both Frida and her muralist husband, Diego Rivera.
-The Casa Azul runs at $4.50, and any Frida fan should not miss this mecca of one of Mexico’s most passionate female painters.
+The Casa Azul runs at MXN246/ US$11.50, and any Frida fan should not miss this mecca of one of Mexico’s most passionate female painters, even though the steep admission isn’t quite a Mexico City on a shoestring item.
+Make sure to book your tickets online to avoid long lines or no available slots when you get there.

 The easiest way to get to Coyoacán is by Metro (Line 3, get off at Coyoacán or Viveros)